RoboSense-LiDAR/rslidar_sdk/doc/intro/parameter_intro.md

   - 1 -- When connecting with a running lidar, set to 1.
 For more details, please refer to [Online connect lidar and send point cloud through ROS](../howto/how_to_online_send_point_cloud_ros.md)

-  - 2 -- The lidar packets come from ROS.
+  - 2 -- The lidar packet come from ROS or ROS2.
 This will be used in offline decode rosbag.
 For more details, please refer to [Record rosbag & Offline decode rosbag](../howto/how_to_record_and_offline_decode_rosbag.md)

-  - 3 -- The lidar packets come from offline pcap bag.
+  - 3 -- The lidar packet come from offline pcap bag.
 For more details, please refer to  [Decode pcap bag and send point cloud through ROS](../howto/how_to_offline_decode_pcap.md)

-  - 4 -- The lidar packets come from Protobuf-UDP.
+  - 4 -- The lidar packet come from Protobuf-UDP.
 For more details, please refer to [Use protobuf send & receive](../howto/how_to_use_protobuf_function.md)

   - 5 -- The lidar point cloud come from Protobuf-UDP.
 For more details, please refer to  [Use protobuf send & receive](../howto/how_to_use_protobuf_function.md)